Digital-analog quantum simulation of fermionic models: Conclusions

-\textbf{Acknowledgments.--} The authors acknowledge support from Spanish MCIU/AEI/FEDER (PGC2018-095113-B-I00), Basque Government IT986-16, projects QMiCS (820505) and OpenSuperQ (820363) of EU Flagship on Quantum Technologies, EU FET Open Grants Quromorphic and EPIQUS, Shanghai STCSM (2019SHZDZX01-ZX04), as well as U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) quantum algorithm teams program under field work proposal number ERKJ333.
+\textbf{Acknowledgments.--} The authors acknowledge financial support from Basque Government QUANTEK project from ELKARTEK program (KK-2021/00070), Spanish Ramón y Cajal Grant RYC-2020-030503-I and the project grant PID2021-125823NA-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe” and ``ERDF Invest in your Future”, as well as from QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, and the EU FET-Open projects Quromorphic (828826) and EPIQUS (899368).
 LCC also thanks the Brazilian Agencies CNPq, FAPEG and the Brazilian National Institute of Science and Technology of Quantum Information (INCT/IQ).
 This study was financed in part by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior - Brasil (CAPES) - Finance Code 001.
+MGdA acknowledges support from the UPV/EHU and TECNALIA 2021 PIF contract call.